Chimpanzee: Characteristics

 Chimpanzee bodies are covered by coarse hair, except for the face, fingers, toes, palms of the hands, and soles of the feet.
 Chimpanzees lose more hair as they age and develop bald spots.
 The hair of a chimpanzee is typically black but can be brown or ginger.
 As they get older, white or grey patches may appear, particularly on the chin and lower region.
-The skin may range from pale to dark, though females develop swelling pink skin when in oestrus.
+Chimpanzee skin that is covered with body hair is white, while exposed areas vary: white which ages into a dark muddy colour in eastern chimpanzees, freckled on white which ages to a heavily mottled muddy colour in central chimpanzees, and black with a butterfly-shaped white mask that darkens with age in western chimpanzees.
+Facial pigmentation increases with age and exposure to ultraviolet light.
+Females develop swelling pink skin when in oestrus.
+Like bonobos, male chimpanzees have a long filiform penis with a small baculum, but without a glans.

 Chimpanzees are adapted for both arboreal and terrestrial locomotion.
 Arboreal locomotion consists of vertical climbing and brachiation.
 On the ground, chimpanzees move both quadrupedally and bipedally.
 These movements appear to have similar energy costs.
 As with bonobos and gorillas, chimpanzees move quadrupedally by knuckle-walking, which probably evolved independently in Pan and Gorilla.
-The physical strength of chimps is around 1.5 times greater than humans due to higher content of fast twitch muscle fibres, one of the chimpanzee's adaptations for climbing and swinging.
+Their muscles are 50% stronger per weight than those of humans due to higher content of fast twitch muscle fibres, one of the chimpanzee's adaptations for climbing and swinging.
 According to Japan's Asahiyama Zoo, the grip strength of an adult chimpanzee is estimated to be 200 kg, while other sources claim figures of up to 330 kg.